vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-mainnet-to-0714.md

 We recommend starting this before the upgrade and having configs ready for when you need to restart your node.
 You may do this task asynchronously to another task.
 This step may be time-consuming, as there have been many changes since v0.53, and there is no automation - it needs to be done by hand.
 :::

-While following the same procedure for a data node as for `vega` and `tendermint` is possible, there are a lot of changes in the data node config, thus we suggest an alternative process:
+The procedure is very similar to updating the Vega and Tendermint configs.
+Be warned there has been a lot of changes in the data node config.

-1. Ensure you have a backup first, then remove the data node state: `rm -r <VEGA-NETWORK-HOME>/state/data-node/`
-2. Save a backup of your old data node config: `cp <VEGA-NETWORK-HOME>config/data-node/config.toml <BACKUP-FOLDER>/data-node-config.toml`
+1. Backup your existing config; you will need it in step 4, e.g.: `cp <VEGA-NETWORK-HOME>config/data-node/config.toml <BACKUP-FOLDER>/datanode-v0.53-config.toml`
-3. Initiate the data node config: `<VEGA-BIN> datanode init --archive --home=<VEGA-NETWORK-HOME> <CHAIN-ID> --force`
+2. Generate the Data Node in a temporary location: `<VEGA-BIN> datanode init --home /tmp/datanode-home --archive <CHAIN-ID>`.
-4. Modify generated data node config: `<VEGA-NETWORK-HOME>config/data-node/config.toml` - see section below for important parameters
+3. Copy newly generated config to `<VEGA-NETWORK-HOME>`, e.g.: `cp /tmp/datanode-home/config/data-node/config.toml <VEGA-NETWORK-HOME>/config/data-node/config.toml`
+4. Update the new config `<VEGA-NETWORK-HOME>/config/data-node/config.toml` with values from old config, e.g.: `diff <VEGA-NETWORK-HOME>/config/data-node/config.toml <BACKUP-FOLDER>/datanode-v0.53-config.toml`
+5. Review the new config `<VEGA-NETWORK-HOME>/config/data-node/config.toml` and update it according to your needs.
+  - *Important:* we strongly recommend using newly generated config as your new config base, then updating it with desired values.
+Doing the other way around: updating old config to new format, carries high risk of mistakes, that can cause further failures during startup, node restart or Protocol Upgrade.

 Use the `--archive` flag to keep all data, forever.
 Read more about the [data retention modes](../../concepts/vega-chain/data-nodes.md#data-retention-modes) available.